How can we help?

 2010

-FBA launched an extensive range of unique courses designed and developed by researchers at the Australian Centre for Family Business (Bond University) specifically for families in business.
-FBANZ courses are the only in Australia that specifically address the challenges faced by family business.
+FBA launched an extensive range of unique courses tailored for families in business.
+FBA provides the only courses in Australia and New Zealand that specifically address the challenges faced by family businesspeople.

 2012

-National Family Business Day is launched.
-On 19 September, Australia celebrates National Family Business Day – a day designed to recognise the invaluable contribution family businesses make to the Australian economy, community, and culture.
+National Family Business Day launched with an Australia-wide celebration in 2012 to recognise the enormous contribution family businesses make to the Australian economy, community and culture.

 2013

-Federal Parliamentary Enquiry - The report of the Parliamentary Joint Committee on Corporations and Financial Services, Family Businesses in Australia was tabled in Parliament.
-The report made 21 recommendations on a wide variety of matters relating to Australia’s family businesses.
-The report has made an important contribution to building a greater understanding of the value of family businesses and the challenges they face.
+FBA and associated stakeholders played a significant part in the Parliamentary Joint Committee Enquiry on Corporations and Financial Services: Family business in Australia.
+The Committee’s report made 21 recommendations on a wide variety of matters relating to Australia’s family businesses and has made an important contribution to building a greater understanding of the value of family businesses and the challenges they face, many of which are influenced by federal government policies.

 2017